NFL DFS, Super Bowl 2026: Patriots vs. Seahawks lineup picks, strategy for FanDuel, DraftKings

 One of McClure's top NFL DFS picks for Super Bowl 60 is Smith-Njigba, who is looking to cap a monster season where he led the NFL in receiving yardage at 1,793.
 After a relatively quiet week in the divisional round, he got back to his dominant ways against the Rams in the NFC Championship Game, posting a 10-153-1 receiving line.
 By Super Bowl standards, the Patriots did not have an elite Fantasy defense against receivers this season, ranking 10th in Fantasy points allowed to that position group.
 They've also given up a touchdown to an opposing receiver in three of the past four games.
 See who else to roster at SportsLine, and new users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins, and bet Smith-Njigba to go Over 94.5 receiving yards at DraftKings:

 McClure is also building his NFL DFS strategy around Seahawks receiver Cooper Kupp.
 The 32-year-old has become a secondary option this season, but he has seen his target share increase a bit in the NFL playoffs.
-That helped lead to a touchdown against the Rams in the NFC title game.
+That helped lead to a touchdown against the Rams in the NFC title game, and just five teams allowed more touchdowns to wideouts than the Pats in the regular season.
 With elite New England cornerback Christian Gonzalez likely shadowing Smith-Njigba for much of the game, there's a great chance that Kupp will get more opportunities on Sunday, all at a very affordable NFL DFS price.
 See who else to roster at SportsLine, and bet Kupp to go Over 32.5 receiving yards at DraftKings:

 How to set 2026 Super Bowl NFL DFS lineups